-The following figure and table describe STA configuration for ports or modules.
+The following figure and table describe STA configuration for ports.

-Fast forwarding mode: Enable All
+Fast forwarding mode: Enable All Disable All

-Disable All

 Port Priority Path Cost Fast Forward

-1 128 19 🗹 Enable
+1 128 4 ☑ Enable

-2 128 19 🗹 Enable
+2 128 4 ☑ Enable

-3 128 19 🗹 Enable
+3 128 4 ☑ Enable

-4 128 19 🗹 Enable
+4 128 4 ☑ Enable

-5 128 19 🗹 Enable
+5 128 4 ☑ Enable

-6 128 19 🗹 Enable
+6 128 4 ☑ Enable

-7 128 19 🗹 Enable
+7 128 4 ☑ Enable

-8 128 19 🗹 Enable
+8 128 4 ☑ Enable

-9 128 19 🗹 Enable

-10 128 19 🗹 Enable

-11 128 19 🗹 Enable

-12 128 19 🗹 Enable

-Parameter Default Description Fast Forwarding Mode (All Ports) Enabled See "Fast Forward" in this table.
-Priority 128 Defines the priority for the use of a port in the STA algorithm.
+Default Description ENABLED Allows you to enable or disable fast forwarding for all ports on the switch.
+128 Defines the priority for the use of a port in the STA algorithm.
 If the path cost for all ports on a switch are the same, the port with the highest priority (i.e., lowest value) will be configured as an active link in the spanning tree.
 Where more than one port is assigned the highest priority, the port with lowest numeric identifier will be enabled.
 The range is 0 - 255.
-Path Cost 100/19/4 This parameter is u: between devices.
-T attached to faster m media.
-This parameter is used by the STA algorithm to determine the best path between devices.
+100/19/4 This parameter is used by the STA algorithm to determine the best path between devices.
 Therefore, lower values should be assigned to ports attached to faster media, and higher values assigned to ports with slower media.
-The default and recommended range is: Standard Ethernet: 100 (50~600) Fast Ethernet: 19 (10~60) Gigabit Ethernet: 4 (3~10) The full range is 1 - 65535.
+The default and recommended range is: Standard Ethernet: 100 (50~600) Fast Ethernet: 19 (10~60) Gigabit Ethernet: 4 (3~10) The full range is 0 - 65535.
 Note: Path cost takes precedence over port priority.
-Fast Forward Enabled This enables/disables Fast Forwarding for the selected port.
+ENABLED This parameter is used to enable/disabled the Fast Spanning Tree mode for the port.
 In this mode, ports skip the Blocked, Listening and Learning states and proceed straight to Forwarding.
-Fast Forwarding enables end-node workstations and servers to overcome time-out problems when the Spanning Tree Algorithm is implemented in a network.
-Therefore, Fast Forwarding should only be enabled for ports that are connected to an end-node device.
+FastForwarding enables end-node workstations and servers to overcome time-out problems when the Spanning Tree Algorithm is implemented in a network.
+Therefore, FastForwarding should only be enabled for ports that are connected to an end-node device.
+ENABLED 128 100/19/4